AdaptiveMotorControlLab/CellSeg3D/README.md

 ## Documentation

-Can we found at https://c-achard.github.io/cellseg-annotator-test/index.html
+Can be found at https://c-achard.github.io/cellseg-annotator-test/index.html

 You can also generate docs by running ``make html`` in the docs folder.